bentoml/BentoML/docs/source/concepts.rst

 services, instead of uploading pickled model files or Protobuf files to a server and hoping things work out.

-:ref:`bentoml.BentoService <bentoml-bentoservice-label>` is the base class for building such prediction services using BentoML.
+:class:`~bentoml.BentoService` is the base class for building such prediction services using BentoML.
 And here's the minimal BentoService example from the :doc:`Getting Started Guide <quickstart>`: